AKASHAorg/blog.akasha.world/_posts/2018-02-10-akasha-beta-emergence.md

 Failures, glitches, and random errors **should be expected**.

-Just as with the alpha, we see this beta release as a humble starting point on top of which we can iterate and improve with you, the Community. **In the current form, AKASHA is only for the curious minds who don’t mind occasional bugs and understand that through their involvement, they can shape what this project will become.**
+Just as with the alpha, we see this beta release as a humble starting point on top of which we can iterate and improve with you, the Community. **In the current form, AKASHA is for the curious minds who don’t mind occasional bugs and understand that through their involvement, they can shape what this project will become.**

 And now, the brave ones are invited to jump *Into the Ether*!